mateusz/tetrachromacy/README.md

 ![Schematics](schematics.jpg)

-A lunch box is used for containing all the electronics:
+Here is the finished project:

 ![Electronics box](entire_setup.jpeg)

-Cardboard diffusion box makes sure lights are thoroughly mixed by facing the LEDs away from the viewer and three layers of tracing paper.
+Cardboard diffusion box makes sure lights are thoroughly mixed by facing the LEDs away from the viewer and by using three layers of tracing paper.

 ![Diffusion box](diffusion_box.jpeg)

 ## Test run